It is helpful to transition from a pilgrimage site thoughtfully.

 What wisdom am I taking back to my communities?

 What next steps have you identified for when you get home?
-What help will you need?
-Where will you look for that help?
+What help will I need in terms of support?
+Where will I seek that help?

 Finding a way to mark the ending of the Chartres phase of your pilgrimage will help as you transition.